pyscript/pyscript-cli/CONTRIBUTING.md

 # Running CLI Commands

-Once the installation process is done, the `pyscript` CLI is avaible to be used once the environment has been activated.
+Once the installation process is done, the `pyscript` CLI is available to be used once the environment has been activated.
 Simply run `pyscript` with the appropriate command.
 For instance, to see the list of commands:

 ```shell